taitkeck/Stepper/README.md

 # React Stepper

-This project is to build a react stepper component for future projects.
+This project is generating new patient forms from json.